Metrist-Software/product-docs/docs/agent-overview.md

 * *Private monitors* are monitors that are operated, using Metrist-supplied software, by customers on their own infrastructure.
 Typically, private monitors use service-specific credentials for the APIs monitored that are managed by the customer.
-* *Metrist monitoring agent* is software that customers run on-prem to do execute private monitors.
+* *Metrist agent* is software that customers run on-prem to do execute private monitors.
   The agent also is responsible for supporting in-process monitoring by collecting and pre-processing data sent to it by in-process monitoring.
 * *In-process monitoring* is the act of intercepting API calls in production systems.
 Software that